it3xl/bash-git-credential-helper/README.md

 ### Instructions

-You always can run in a bash shell
+To see help run in bash

     source git-cred.sh  help

-Or in a Windows shell
+Or in Windows CMD

     bash git-cred.sh  help